-The DesignGood Branding Guide for Coaches, Therapists + Personal Transformation Experts
+The DesignGood Branding Guide for Coaches, Therapists + Consultants

-If there's a silver lining to all of the upheaval we've experienced this year, it's that more and more of us are going deep.
+If there's a silver lining to all of the upheaval we've experienced the last couple of years it's that more and more of us are going deep.
 We've gotten clearer about what really matters and what we do and don't want in our lives.
 We're making changes that help us pursue meaning, passion and authentic happiness.

 As this shift happens in our society, people are seeking out guides to help them do this transformative work.
 These guides may be coaches, therapists, teachers, healers, spiritual guides or health and wellness professionals.
 If your calling is in any of these fields (or related ones), you have tremendous opportunities right now.

 So how do you open yourself up to those opportunities?
 Through working with dozens of coaches, guides and other personal transformation experts on their brands, DesignGood has identified the most important steps that will help you call in your dream clients and do the work you are meant to be doing sooner.

 Feeling overwhelmed and confused at the idea of even thinking about personal branding?
 Let us reassure you.
 The branding process we'll be teaching you today (which is the same one we use with our clients) resonates deeply with coaches, therapists and other guides and teachers.
 It will feel like a natural extension of who you are and how you work.

 To start with, let's establish what your personal brand is as a coach or other personal transformation expert.
 You brand is everything someone thinks and feels about your business.
 To be effective, your brand has to be an energetic match for the clients you want to attract.
 If you've read books like "The Secret" and "The Source," this should all sound very familiar.
 At the core, we are talking about energetically aligning yourself with the people and projects you so deeply desire.